jmhessel/fmpytorch/README.md

         return x
 ```

-See examples/demo.py for a fuller example.
+See examples/toy.py or examples/regression.py for fuller examples.

 ## Installation